 - A reduction of the grade in the course or on the examination or for other academic work affected by the academic dishonesty.

-Instances of academic dishonesty that are not reported by a faculty member must be reported to the Student Life Officer.
+Instances of academic dishonesty that are not reported by a faculty member must be reported to the Student Affairs Officer.
 The Office of Student Judicial Affairs is responsible for keeping records of all formally reported violations of academic integrity and for determining any and all sanctions beyond the academic sanctions imposed by the faculty member.
-The Dean of Students and other Student Life officers appointed by the Vice President for Student Life may impose one or more of the following sanctions:
+The Dean of Students and other Student Affairs officers appointed by the Vice President for Student Affairs may impose one or more of the following sanctions:

 - Loss of privileges